ariadnavigo/sline/README.md

 # sline - Simple line-editing and command history library

-sline is a simple library that easily allows programs to as for user input with support for line-editing and command history.
+sline is a simple library that easily allows programs to ask for user input with support for line-editing and command history.
 It implements a simple VT100 compatible driver that makes it totally independent of third-party libraries. sline also supports UTF-8 in user input.